About Our District

 - Faculty and staff are talented and creative.
 Professional development is encouraged.
 Our teachers are experienced in their fields, and care that each and every one of their students succeed to best of their ability.

 - We are committed to providing the best education we can to each of our students.Class sizes averaging from 16 to 20 students, with a teacher/student ratio of 1:18.
 Support services, staff, and classroom teachers work with children of diverse learning styles and strengths by fostering an environment that meets a wide range of needs.
-The social development and growing self-esteem of each child is as important as academic growth, teamwork, and cooperation are valued and modelled at each grade level.
+The social development and growing self-esteem of each child is as important as academic growth, teamwork, and cooperation are valued and modeled at each grade level.

 - The visual and performing arts are a vital component of our educational program.Music, art, and drama are integrated into class activities and showcased at milestone events.